siberianfox/tinygwiki/JSON-Mode-Operation.md

 	Term | Description
 	------|--------------
 	name | A name is a JSON name (aka "token") describing a single data value or a group of data values.
-Examples of names include `xfr` for the X axis maximum feed rate, or `x` which is a name that refers to all values associated with the X axis (the X axis group) value | A value is the number or string for a name.
-A name and a value is a name:value pair (NV pair) group | A group is a collection of one or more name:value pairs.
-This can also be referred to as a **resource** in the REST way of speaking configs | Configs are the collection of static configuration settings for the machine.
+Examples of names include "xfr" for the X axis maximum feed rate, or "x" which is a name that refers to all values associated with the X axis (the X axis group).
+TinyG names are case insensitive. value | A value is the number, string, or true/false setting for a name.
+Values can also be NULL, which has special meaning in TinyG.
+A name and a value is a name:value pair aka NV pair. group | A group is a collection of one or more NV pairs.
+A group can also be called a **resource** in the REST way of speaking. configs | Configs are the collection of static configuration settings for the machine.
 In general, these are not changed via Gcode - but there are some exceptions.
 Configs should not be changed while in a machining cycle.
-Xfr is an example of a config. gcode model | The gcode model is the set of dynamic parameters that are affected by Gcode.
+Xfr is an example of a config.
+So is 1po. gcode model | The gcode model is the set of dynamic parameters that are used and affected by Gcode execution.
 The current position of the X axis is an example of a gcode model value.
-Note that X position is Configs are the collection of static configuration settings for the machine.
-In general, these are not changed via Gcode - but there are some exceptions.
+Note that X position is not part of the X config group.

-, A group is a collection of one or more name:value pairs.
-This can also be refered to as a

 There are two main resource models: the **static model** which has all the settings and parameters, and the **dynamic model** which is the Gcode state and the state of the machine.
 These models are composites made of various resources such as motor resources, axis resources, coordinate system resources, system settings, gcode state and a few others.
 The intention is to (1) model the system in a way that's familiar to web programmers, and (2) to close the gap to putting an actual HTTP/REST interface on the thing.